nguyenvukhang/kitty2/docs/kittens/clipboard.rst

     kitten clipboard -g -m . /dev/stdout

 Normally, the kitten guesses MIME types based on the file names.
-To control the MIME types precisely, use the :option:`--mime <kitty +kitten clipboard --mime>` option.
+To control the MIME types precisely, use the :option:`--mime <alatty +kitten clipboard --mime>` option.

-This kitten uses a new protocol developed by kitty to function, for details, see :doc:`/clipboard`.
+This kitten uses a new protocol developed by alatty to function, for details, see :doc:`/clipboard`.

-.. program:: kitty +kitten clipboard
+.. program:: alatty +kitten clipboard

 .. include:: /generated/cli-kitten-clipboard.rst